blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 	- Therefore, Sankhya maintained that the various cosmological, ontological and teleological arguments could not prove God.

 - 2. Yoga (Connection with Reality)
+	- **Brief**
 		- It is based on the Sankhya school of thought
 		- It derives onotology and epistemology from Sankhya, but adds the concept of Ishvara (God)
 	- **Foundational Texts**
 		- Yoga Sutras of Patanjali (Main) (1st century AD)
 			- Samadhi Pada (Chapter on Samadhi)